All articles

 Why Brands Are Collaborating with Contemporary Artists in 2026

-By 2026, collaborations between brands and contemporary artists are no longer a marketing gimmick reserved for major luxury houses.
-They have become a strategic tool that companies across all sectors—hospitality, tech, retail, and events—are incorporating into their brand strategies.
-And for one simple reason: in an environment saturated with standardized content, contemporary art is one of the last vehicles for emotion that cannot be replicated by an algorithm.
+By 2026, collaborations between brands and contemporary artists are no longer a marketing novelty reserved for major luxury houses.
+They have become a strategic tool that companies across all sectors are incorporating into their brand strategies.
+And for one simple reason: in an environment saturated with standardized content, contemporary art is one of the last sources of emotion that cannot be replicated by an algorithm.

 At Studio Artera, we have been helping brands collaborate with exceptional visual artists since our founding.
-Prada, Paris Saint-Germain, Maison Margiela, Sopra Steria, NetJets, Levi’s—each of these brands has come to the same conclusion: a work of art creates something that no traditional advertising campaign can produce.
+Prada, Paris Saint-Germain, Maison Margiela, Sopra Steria, NetJets, Levi’s: each of these brands has come to the same conclusion.
 In this article, we analyze why this trend is gaining momentum in 2026, what brands specifically expect from it, and how to make the most of it.

 Why 2026 marks a turning point for artistic collaborations

 The paradox of hypervisibility.
-Brands have never communicated as much as they do today.
-And yet, according to a PwC study cited during our presentation at VivaTech, 79% of executives believe that art in the workplace directly improves their organization’s reputation and brand image.
-This figure reveals a profound tension: the more communication channels proliferate, the more audiences develop resistance to standardized messages—and the more they respond to what seems authentically human.
+Brands have never communicated more.
+And yet, according to a PwC study, 79% of executives believe that art in the workplace directly improves their organization’s reputation and brand image.

 Artificial intelligence is redefining differentiation.
 By 2026, AI tools will enable any company to produce sophisticated visuals in a matter of seconds.
-This upward leveling of generated design creates the opposite effect: the works of a singular artist—one who embodies a distinct approach, a unique visual language, and an irreplaceable worldview—become exponentially more valuable.
-Contemporary art embodies what AI cannot reproduce: a point of view.
+The works of a singular artist—one with a unique approach and visual language—will become exponentially more valuable.

 Audiences expect cultural consistency.
-By 2026, consumers and employees will evaluate brands as much for their meaning as for their offerings.
-Collaborating with an artist is no longer seen as a mere stylistic exercise; it is interpreted as a statement of values.
-It says something about what a brand believes in, what it stands for, and how it positions itself within the culture.
+Collaborating with an artist is no longer seen as a stylistic exercise; it is interpreted as a statement of values.

 The 4 Strategic Reasons Why Brands Partner with Contemporary Artists